apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.accept_no_activity_timeout INT 120
    :reloadable:

-   The timeout interval in seconds before Traffic Server closes a connection that has no activity.
+   The timeout interval in seconds before |TS| closes a connection that has no activity.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.